Chapter 5120:1-1 Release

 (B) The decisions of the parole board which result from the hearings shall be recorded and published in its official minutes.

 (C) As determined by the parole board chair or designee, a release consideration hearing may be conducted by a hearing panel that may consist of one or more parole board members.
-Hearing officers may assist parole board members on hearing panels if administratively necessary for the purpose of making a recommendation for or against release to the parole board.
+Hearing officers may assist parole board members on hearing panels if administratively necessary for the purpose of making a recommendation for or against release to a parole board member.

 (D) Except for full board hearings and death penalty clemency hearings, each hearing or interview shall be conducted with the inmate personally present or present via telecommunications, unless the parole board chair or designee determines for good cause shown that attendance by the inmate is inappropriate or unwarranted.